 Inflammatory Bowel Disease (IBD) in dogs and cats is a broad term that covers various chronic conditions of the gastrointestinal system that tends to affect the middle aged and older.
 Inflammation of the lining of the stomach, small intestine, and/or colon is thought to be an abnormal response by their immune system, a hypersensitivity to gut bacteria, or even food allergens.

-Symptoms include chronic (recurrent) vomiting and/or diarrhea, weight loss, lethargy, fatigue, abdominal pain and gas.
+Inflammatory Bowel Disease symptoms include chronic (recurrent) vomiting and/or diarrhea, weight loss, lethargy, fatigue, abdominal pain and gas.
 You may hear gurgling or rumbling in the pet’s abdomen and may even see blood in the stool.
 Watch for any straining while defecating.

 Cat breeds genetically predisposed to IBD are Purebred and Siamese.